hypebeast/cookiecutter-flask-seed-minimal/README.rst

 Features
 --------

-- Uses [uikit](http://getuikit.com) as frontend library
+- Uses uikit_ as frontend library
 - Flask-SQLAlchemy
 - Easy database migrations with Flask-Migrate
 - Flask-WTForms with login and registration forms
-- Procfile for deploying to a PaaS (e.g. Heroku)
 - pytest and Factory-Boy for testing (example tests included)
 - A simple manage.py script.
 - CSS and JS minification using Flask-Assets